Russell Blaylock: Views on politics

-Views on Covid-19
+Views on COVID-19

-Blaylock supports various Covid-19 conspiracy theories, writing that, "The COVID-19 pandemic is one of the most manipulated infectious disease events in history, characterized by official lies in an unending stream led by government bureaucracies, medical associations, medical boards, the media, and international agencies" and that the Covid-19 vaccine is a "Dangerous, essentially untested experimental vaccine."
+Blaylock supports various COVID-19 conspiracy theories, writing that, "The COVID-19 pandemic is one of the most manipulated infectious disease events in history, characterized by official lies in an unending stream led by government bureaucracies, medical associations, medical boards, the media, and international agencies" and that the COVID-19 vaccine is a "Dangerous, essentially untested experimental vaccine."
 He also refers in his writing to "The designers of this pandemic..."
+In 2020, Blaylock baselessly claimed that wearing face masks helps SARS-CoV-2 enter the brain.